ray074/Cipher-Tools/README.md

-Collection of solvers for simple cipher types.
+A collection of solvers to crack simple to medium difficulty ciphers.